Project

 _______________________

-In 2020, Charleston County proposed widening Highway 41 to five-lanes through the Phillips community, a historic African American settlement area founded in 1875.
-The Phillips community, along with the Conservation League, many advocacy groups, and hundreds of residents from across Charleston County stood up and spoke out against the original proposal that would have destroyed Phillips, whose residents have been working hard for years to preserve their community while living with the scar of Highway 41 that was cut through their neighborhood in the 1940s.
+The Phillips community is an African American settlement community founded in 1875.
+The Phillips community, along with the Conservation League, many advocacy groups, and hundreds of residents from across Charleston County have stood up and spoke out against the reckless proposal that would have destroyed Phillips, whose residents have been working hard for years to preserve their community while living with the scar of Highway 41 that was cut through their neighborhood in the 1940s.
+The Laurel Hill Park area has a complicated past as a former plantation.
+This history creates a stark contrast between how newer residents view the space as recreational green area versus how it is remembered by families who have lived in the area for generations.

-The vision of the Conservation League has always been one of nature and community in balance.
-This Compromise Alternative for Highway 41 is in absolute alignment with our values.
-Yes, wetlands will be impacted, but any substantial improvements to Highway 41, including the alternative proposed in 2020, would have impacts to wetlands.
+The Conservation League has always worked to balance environmental protection with community needs.
+Accordingly, the Compromise Alternative for Highway 41 is in alignment with that careful balance.
+Though some wetlands will be impacted; any substantial improvements to Highway 41 including the alternative proposed in 2020 would have impacts to wetlands.
 With this Compromise Alternative, impacts to both wetlands and communities are minimized as much as possible and dispersed equitably throughout the project area.
 No single community has to bear the brunt of the impacts.
-And of course, any impacts to wetlands will require mitigation in accordance with state and federal policy.
+Any impacts to wetlands will require mitigation in accordance with state and federal policy.

 Stay Up-To-Date